Unique-Divine/Commonplace-Book/ai-deep-learning.md

 In machine learning, logic, and statistical inference, **transduction is the combination of induction and deduction to go from specific training observations to specific test observations**.
 Consider machine translation.
 English sentence → model → Spanish sentence.
 Here, the model acts as the "general theory".

-Sequence transduction models (unknown term)
-- "The dominant sequence transduction models are based on complex recurrent or convolutional neural networks that include an encoder and a decoder."
-- "sequence modeling and transduction problems such as language modeling and machine translation"
+#### Handling sequences of varied length

+You wonder how sequences of different length are handled as inputs to the Transformer.
+Sometimes, people go as far as saying that "Transformers can handle inputs of arbitrary length", which is false, or at least, incomplete.
+What people mean to say is that **Transformers can handle inputs of arbitrary length up to some maximum length threshold**.
+But how?

-- "Attention mechanisms have become an integral part of compelling sequence modeling and transduction models in various tasks, allowing modeling of dependencies without regard to their distance in the input or output sequences."
+> "Attention mechanisms have become an integral part of compelling sequence modeling, allowing modeling of dependencies without regard to their distance in the input or output sequences." - Vaswani et al., 2017
+- [ ] Q: How can dependencies in the sequence ignore distance?

 Just as in other sequence transduction models, the Transformer uses learned embeddings.
 These learned embeddings convert input tokens and output tokens into vectors of dimension $d_{\text{model}}$.

+#### Input embeddings